brandondube/tai/README.md

 3) Is the package threadsafe?

 Yes.
 The leapsecond table is protected by a RWMutex.
 This limits ultimate concurrent performance when converting to/from stdlib Time values.
+Nothing else in the package is sensitive to concurrent execution.

 4) Why use global state for the leapsecond table?